hackerschoice/gsocket.io/deploy/index.md

 layout: default
 ---

-Deploy a reverse login shell with a single command line (fully automated) - and access the shell remotely - and via TOR if you like.
-Encrypted.
+Deploy a reverse login shell with a single command (fully automated) - and access the shell remotely - encrypted - and via TOR if you like.

 > _This must be the quickest way to backdoor a system_
 >                                                 -- anonymous